UNICT-DMI/UNICT-Elezioni/jsonParser/README.md

   `$fileName` is the name of the file from which you want extract data.

-  `[0|other]` indicates the type of data to parse.
+  `[0|1|other]` indicates the type of data to parse.

+  You shall choose:

+  · `0` if you want to extract departments and CdL with a number of student greater than 500.

+  · `1` if you want to extract CdL with a number of student fewer than 500.

-  You shall choose `0` if you want extract data from departments pdf.
-Otherwise, `other` if you want to extract political body.
+  · `other` if you want to extract political body.